 Sensor Fusion Using Deep Learning

-A single sensor only cannot provide a complete insights about the surroundings.
-Cameras can face difficulty in dim lighting, LiDAR efficiency might be decline in heavy rainfall, and Radar doesn't provide visual clarity.
-Deep learning facilitates sensor fusion, integrating data from various sources into a cohesive perception model.
+A single sensor only cannot provide complete insights about the surroundings.
+Cameras can face difficulty in dim lighting, LiDAR efficiency might decline in heavy rainfall, and radar doesn't provide visual clarity.
+Deep learning allows sensor fusion in autonomous vehicles by combining data from various sources into a cohesive perception model.

-Neural networks, can make use of learned information's, by assuming the weight to allocate each sensor according to the context.
+Neural networks can make use of learned information by assigning the weight to allocate to each sensor according to the context.
 This leads to a perception system that is more dependable and robust.

 Sensor integration enhances: